-Figure 6 - Satellite-derived northern mid-latitudes XCH4 time series.
-Shown are six time series, each corresponding to one of the six individual satellite sensor Level 2 XCH4 products, which are described in this document.
+Figure 6 - Satellite-derived northern mid-latitudes XCH_4 time series.
+Shown are six time series, each corresponding to one of the six individual satellite sensor Level 2 XCH_4 products, which are described in this document.

-1.1.5 List of XCO2 and XCH4 data products
+1.1.5 List of XCO_2 and XCH_4 data products

-Table 2 and Table 3 list the XCO2 and XCH4 data products, respectively.
+Table 4 and Table 5 list the XCO2 and XCH4 data products, respectively.

-As can be seen from Table 2, for each individual sensor Level 2 XCO2 product two products have been generated using two different retrieval algorithms (OCFP is University of Leicester's Full Physics (FP) algorithm and SRFP is SRON's retrieval algorithm, also known as RemoTeC).
+As can be seen from Table 4, for each individual sensor Level 2 XCO2 product two products have been generated using two different retrieval algorithms (OCFP is University of Leicester's Full Physics (FP) algorithm and SRFP is SRON's retrieval algorithm, also known as RemoTeC).

-Products with comment " Existing GHG-CCI product " are the latest versions of Level 2 products, which have been generated in the framework of the GHG-CCI project (http://www.esa-ghg-cci.org/).
-They are available via the C3S CDS but are also available from the GHG-CCI website (http://www.esa-ghg-cci.org/) including documentation.
-They have been used within project C3S_312a_Lot6 to generate the merged Level 2 and Level 3 EMMA and OBS4MIPS products but the individual sensor L2 products have not been regenerated.
-They have been provided for C3S " as is " and are available via the C3S CDS.
+Products with comment "Existing GHG-CCI product" are the latest versions of Level 2 products, which have been generated in the framework of the GHG-CCI project.
+They are available via the C3S CDS but are also available from the GHG-CCI website including documentation.
+They have been used within this project to generate the merged Level 2 and Level 3 EMMA and OBS4MIPS products but the individual sensor L2 products have not been regenerated.
+They have been provided for C3S "as is" and are available via the C3S CDS.